PurpleAvatar/multiscale_biological_modeling/_pages/module_1/module_1_nar.md

 Add the following reactions
 Change Hidden’ -> Hidden’ + Y’ to a forward rate of 1e3 Y’ + Y’ →  Y’   with a forward rate of 1e2

+*Now we can compare visuals on the graphs and see how much faster for the same steady state*